naegelejd/nolli/notes.md

 ## Complete

+- the parser need to respect operator associativity (POW symbol is right-associative)
 - the parser needs to respect operator precedence.
 I plan to use the Shunting Yard algorithm to parse expressions.
 - the parser needs better error recovery (synch on semicolons, setjmp, etc.)